Special Service members have two disability benefit options.

 In-Service Disability Benefits

-In-Service Disability means you have a total and permanent (expected to last more than one year) incapacity resulting from an on-the-job injury, disease or exposure that occurred at a specific time and place and prevents you from performing your job.
+An In-Service disability means a total and permanent incapacity resulting from an on-the-job injury, disease or exposure that occurred at a specific time and place and prevents you from performing your job.

 Annual In-Service Disability Benefits equal one of the following, whichever is greater: